1961 Pacific typhoon season: Tropical Storm Ruby

+Ruby hit the Philippines and Vietnam.

 Typhoon Sally

+Sally hit China as a category 1 typhoon.

 Typhoon Tilda

 A circulation was first reported from a ship 300 miles west of Guam on September 26.
 The system then quickly intensified into a typhoon and made a northward turn directly towards Japan.
 During this period, a favorable environment allowed the typhoon to intensify to peak winds of 160 mph.
 The storm then turned westwards, passing 15 miles under Okinawa.
 The town of Naha, Okinawa received sustained winds of 85 mph with gusts of 120 mph.
 The much-weakened typhoon made landfall on the Chinese mainland 100 miles south of Shanghai on October 4.
 It caused 11 deaths, over $6 million in crop damage, and the Lebanese merchant ship Sheik ran aground off of Kitadaitōjima, killing 2.
 The Taiwanese military exercise Sky Soldier was canceled due to the typhoon.
 The system then recurved outwards due to westerly winds into the Sea of Japan with sustained winds of 30 mph.
 The remnants began an extratropical transition and dissipated in the Sea of Okhotsk.